-(To the best practices of care read my article how to care for string of hearts).
+(To the best practices of care read my article How to care for string of hearts).

-How to Revive Dying String of Hearts due to Over Watering
+How to Revive Dying String of Hearts due to Overwatering

 - Scale back the watering.
-Watering too frequently is the most common cause for a dying string of hearts plant.
+Watering too frequently is the most common cause of a dying string of hearts plant.
 String of hearts are drought resistant and do not tolerate their roots being in potting soil that is damp.
 Replicate their natural watering conditions by giving your string of hearts a good soak once per week in the Spring and Summer and then water once every 2 or 3 weeks in the Fall and Winter whilst growth slows down.
 Watering frequency can also depend on humidity with plants in more humid climates requiring less frequent watering.

 - String of hearts plant requires a pot with drainage holes in the base.
 Without drainage holes, water pools around the roots and causes root rot.
-Check to see whether the drainage hole has become blocked in anyway such as with pot bound roots or compacted soil.
+Check to see whether the drainage hole has become blocked in any way such as with pot-bound roots or compacted soil.
 If so re-pot the string of hearts in a slightly bigger pot.
 String of hearts tolerates being pot bound well and does not have a high requirement for fertilizer so it can stay in the same pot for a long time as long as long as it is well draining.

 Once you have implemented these steps then the string of hearts can recover from water stress.

-However If the leaves are turning progressively yellow or even black despite trying to revive the plant then the best option is to propagate string of hearts from cuttings.
+However, If the leaves are turning progressively yellow or even black despite trying to revive the plant then the best option is to propagate string of hearts from cuttings.

-String of hearts plants is very easy to propagate and you can take cuttings from health tissue of an otherwise diseased plant and propagate them successfully for many more plants at no extra cost.
+String of hearts plants is very easy to propagate and you can take cuttings from healthy tissue of an otherwise diseased plant and propagate them successfully for many more plants at no extra cost.

 To see how it is to propagate string of hearts plants watch this helpful YouTube video: